Ó Cobhthaigh: Overview

 There were at least three other families of the name, located in the regions of Limerick-Kerry, Down, west Cork, and Galway.

+Acclaimed celtic scholar Kuno Meyer named at least five O'Cobhthaighs in his list of irish poets (fílidh) over the past 2000 years.
+Some scholars point to this being evidence of a heritary brehon or druidic lineage.

 Genealogy

 Dubhaltach Mac Fhirbhisigh preserved an Ó Cobhthaigh genealogy in Leabhar na nGenealach: